Author: Jarod Bona

 The first and most common alternative utilizes what is called the Colgate doctrine.

 The Colgate doctrine arises out of a 1919 Supreme Court decision that held that the Sherman Act does not prevent a manufacturer from announcing in advance the prices at which its goods may be resold and then refusing to deal with distributors and retailers that do not respect those prices.

 Businesses—with the minor exception of the refusal-to-deal doctrine—have no general antitrust-law obligation to do business with any particular company and can thus unilaterally terminate distributors without antitrust consequences (in most instances; please consult an antitrust attorney).

 Both federal and state antitrust law focuses on the agreement aspect of resale-price maintenance agreements.
 So if a company unilaterally announces minimum prices at which resellers must sell its products or face termination, the company is not, strictly speaking, entering an agreement.

-The distributor that sells the suppliers products under those terms is not entering an agreement, it is merely complying with a unilateral policy set by the supplier.
+The distributor that sells products to the suppliers under those terms is not entering an agreement, it is merely complying with a unilateral policy set by that supplier.